salybu/nextjs-course/docs/setup.md

 &nbsp;

 - Write the contents above in `_app.js` and then access to `localhost:3000`, you can see a log below in terminal (server).
-The `console.log(initialProps);` is executed before returning an object containing appData prop, so nothing is printed to pageProps.
+The `console.log(initialProps);` is executed before returning an object containing appData prop, so nothing is printed in pageProps.

 ```
 wait  - compiling / (client and server)...